The Revolution Has Begun. Really.

 - Body images portrayed as healthy, strong, or beautiful are giving false impressions and bad messages.

-The second step to my journey was a change of concept followed by a modified approach that I had been employing with my clients.
-I found success with clients, yet I also realized that people become resistant when being told what to do when they don’t want to do it.
+The second step to my journey was to change the concept of my business and then to also modify the approach that I’d been employing towards my clients.
+I had success with clients but I also realized that people become resistant when being told what to do when they don’t want to do it.
 It’s just natural.
 A person needs to learn the lessons for themselves to really learn them.
-My role is now of a coach.
-This means that I’m here to guide you towards seeing your “truth” and to show you ways to get to where you decide you want to go.
+My job is now of a coach.
+I’m here to guide you towards seeing your “truth” and to show you ways to get to where you decide you want to go.

 Now, what I’m talking about is dealing with our overall well being.
 This means that I work with the little picture where it’s connected to the bigger picture of your health – through your mind, body, AND nutrition.
 Why?
 Because it is all connected, silly.